Linhhntt/Linhhntt.github.io/_pages/about.md

 ---

 Hello, I am Nguyen Thi Thuy Linh, a backend developer and researcher in _cloud-native security_ and _distributed systems_.
-Currently, I am working as a Junior Researcher at the _University of Trento_, focusing on verifiable and privacy-preserving for microservices-based systems.
+Currently, I am working as a Junior Researcher @ University of Trento, focusing on verifiable and privacy-preserving for microservices-based systems.

-Outside the academic sphere, I have nearly five years of industry experience at Softfreak (South Korea) and Ginnovations (Vietnam), where I worked in various roles developing scalable backend infrastructures and API & system management solutions.
+Beyond academia, I have nearly five years of industry experience at Softfreak (South Korea) and Ginnovations (Vietnam), where I worked in various roles developing scalable backend infrastructures and API & system management solutions.

+Outside of my 9-to-6 life, I am an enthusiastic traveller, who loves immersing myself in local cuisines around the world.
+I enjoy planning my journeys, yet I also cherish the thrill of discovering the unexpected along the way!

 ### Research Interests